kgorlen/EVBilling/README.md

 # DESCRIPTION

-**evbilling** produces bills for Electric Vehicle (EV) chargers connected to the EV power panel at The Palace at Washington Square condominium in San Francisco, CA.  The EV power panel is equipped with an [Emporia Vue 3 energy monitor](https://shop.emporiaenergy.com/products/emporia-vue-3-3-phase-energy-management-hub-monitor-with-8-sensors).
+**evbilling** produces bills for Electric Vehicle (EV) chargers connected to the EV power panel at The Palace at Washington Square condominium building in San Francisco, CA.  The EV power panel is equipped with an [Emporia Vue 3 energy monitor](https://shop.emporiaenergy.com/products/emporia-vue-3-3-phase-energy-management-hub-monitor-with-8-sensors).
 Inputs are Pacific Gas & Electric (PG&E) BEV-1 rate schedule bills in PDF format downloaded from [pge.com](https://www.pge.com/) and Business Electric Vehicles